 None of those conversations are improved by another vendor demo.
 The decision you actually have to make is older and simpler than the marketing makes it sound.
 Which tool, for which roles, at which tier.
 The reason it feels hard is that almost every method commonly used to make this decision is wrong.

-The default playbook.
+The default playbook for a SaaS purchase.
 Run an RFP.
 Build a feature matrix.
 Negotiate with the vendor with the best partnership program.
 Standardize on one.
 Push it to everyone.
 Train everyone.
 Measure adoption.
 Move on.

 This works for payroll.
-It does not work here.
+It doesn’t work here.
 Payroll software is bought for the median user, who has to be paid the same way as every other user.
-AI tools are not used by the median user.
-They are used hard by a small fraction of your workforce, ignored by most of the rest, and the productivity gain shows up in the work the leveraged few are now able to do.
+AI tools aren’t used by the median user.
+They’re used hard by a small fraction of your workforce, ignored by most of the rest, and the productivity gain shows up in the work the leveraged few are now able to do.
 Procurement logic optimizes for the wrong end of that distribution.

-This is not a discipline problem.
-It is a selection problem.
+This isn’t a discipline problem.
+It’s a selection problem.
 The procurement process selected for the wrong qualities, in the wrong vendor, against the wrong success metric.

 The common pattern